ErascusPlatypus/ErascusPlatypus/README.md

 # About Me :

-    👷 CPP Intern @Hewlett Packard Enterprise
+- 👷 CPP Intern @Hewlett Packard Enterprise
-    👨‍🎓 B.Tech in Computer Science with Specialization in Cyber Security (2022 - Present)
+- 👨‍🎓 B.Tech in Computer Science with Specialization in Cyber Security (2022 - Present) - CGPA : 8.84
-    💼 I’m looking for Full-Time Opportunities and Internships 💬 Ask me about DevOps/AI/Flutter.
+- 💼 I’m looking for Full-Time Opportunities and Internships
+- 💬 Ask me about DevOps / AI / Flutter.
-    🤔 I’m looking for help with how to excel in Competitive Programming
+- 🤔 I’m looking for help with how to excel in Competitive Programming

 # 💻 Tech Stack: